Loyola University New Orleans: Main campus

 Loyola's first campus, the Main Campus is located on St. Charles Avenue across from Audubon Park and adjacent to Tulane University, which also fronts St. Charles.
 The St. Charles Streetcar passes in front of the main campus.
-According to The Princeton Review Loyola students get along well with members of the local community.
+According to The Princeton Review, Loyola students get along well with members of the local community.
 It is ranked #11 out of 371 Best Colleges for Great Town-Gown Relations.

 The Main Campus contains the majority of the undergraduate academic divisions on campus, as well as serves as the hub of campus activities.
 Fronting St. Charles is Marquette Hall, the oldest campus building, which serves as the iconic image of the university.
 Several quadrangles organize the campus proceeding from the front of campus to its northern border at Freret Street, including the Academic quad, the Plaza De Los Martires De La Paz, or Peace Quad, named after the Salvadoran martyrs of 1989, and the Residential Quad.
 Other notable buildings include the Joseph Danna Student Center, J. Edgar and Louise S. Monroe Library, Bobet Hall, J. Edgar Monroe Hall, the Music and Communications Building, and Branch Knox Miller Hall.

 Marquette Hall

-Named after the Jesuit explorer Fr.
-Jacques Marquette, S.J., Marquette Hall is one of the most prominent buildings on campus.
+Named after the Jesuit explorer Jacques Marquette, Marquette Hall is one of the most prominent buildings on campus.
 Begun in 1907, it was finished in 1910.
 After its completion, most of the classes of the college and later, the university were conducted in the building until the construction of Bobet Hall in the late 1920s.
 The university's first library, the Bobet Library, was located on the third floor of Marquette Hall until the Memorial Library was constructed in the 1950s.
 When the dentistry school began its operations, the fourth floor of Marquette was used partly as a cadaver dissection area, and an external winch was used to hoist the cadavers up the four floors.
 Today, Marquette primarily functions as an administrative building, but some classes are still conducted there.
 Also, the main theatre used by the Theatre Arts program is housed on the third floor of the building.